PayneJoe/SDC/CarND-Advanced-Lane-Lines/writeup.md

 - collect the corners if found
 - compute the distortion calibration matrix and distortion coefficients with function `cv2.calibrateCamera` and positions of corners and object points, and undistort this image with funcion `cv2.undistort` and calibration matrix and distortion coefficients

+Note:

+This script is a example of calibration on image `calibration1` since it is the most notable distortured image while the other images in `camera_cal` directory seem need to be perspective transformed.
+The script `Pipeline (test images)` *had already* tried to fix all of these images with function `undistortion`, but it seems not working well on all of these image in `camera_cal` folder, *remember checking that script*.
+I might need more specific suggestions about that.

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.